-Medical Records Management provides students with an introduction to the various elements of medical software used in a medical facility.
-Students will be introduced to several elements of the cycle for a patient that include registration, on-going Electronic Medical Record "EHR" development, future appointments, patient correspondence, billing, and claims.
+Medical Records Management introduces students to medical software used in healthcare facilities.
+Key topics include patient registration, Electronic Medical Record (EHR) development, appointments, correspondence, billing, and claims.
+Students will practice these concepts through hands-on activities.

 Basic Coding - Diagnostic provides the student with the fundamental concepts and principles that are required to become proficient as an entry-level medical biller/coder.
 Therefore, this course will introduce the student to ICD-10 concepts such as coding conventions, guidelines, hospital inpatient coding, and physician office coding.
 In addition, the student will have an opportunity to apply these principles and concepts through a series of real-life medical coding lessons and activities.